-There will be two papers that will become part of your writing portfolio: a three page paper on the historic context of your personal narrative (due in class on Thursday, September 30th) and a 5 page (1000 words) paper on one of the principal themes of the course as exemplified either through an historic example or contemporary example and related to the readings, lectures, and/or outside research (due in class on Tuesday, November 15th).
+There will be two papers that will become part of your writing portfolio: a three page paper on the historic context of your personal narrative (due in class on Tuesday, September 37th) and a 5 page proposal for a facilitated dialogue session with 12th grade students (due in class on Tuesday, November 15th).
 These paper topics will be described more fully in writing when they are assigned and discussed in class in the week of the assignment.
 Papers should be typed, double spaced, with a one inch margin so that I have room for comments.
 Please include page numbers and a title and make sure your name is on every page.
 Papers must be turned in-in person-in class on the due date.
 No emailed papers will be accepted!
-The first paper is worth 10% of your final grade; the second paper is worth 15% of your final grade.
+The first paper is worth 15% of your final grade; the second paper is worth 20% of your final grade.
+Journal: